ricardobg/DigitalPedalBoard/README.md

       i+=1
 ```

 The second function `effect_information` defines some information about the effect.
 It defines the effect name, its parameters and if it uses (True) or not (False) the expression pedal.
 When you use the expression pedal you'll need to declare in the `signal_processing_function` a variable that will contain that data, and it must be the first variable after the input.
-Be aware that the pedal variable is a `ChangeableStream` (take a look at the AudioLazy documentation) and its value is a float that ranges from 0 to 1.
+Be aware that the pedal variable is a `ControlStream` (take a look at the AudioLazy documentation) and its value is a float that ranges from 0 to 1.

 After creating your <del>Hello World</del> cool effects, you'll need to add them to your filter's list, in the filters.py file, try to find something like this: